tanben/generator-nrsynthetics-workspace/README.md

 3. Enter your Admin API Key when prompted `?
 Enter your admin Api Key`

 ```
-This generator can also be run with: yo synth-generator
+This generator can also be run with: yo @tanben/nrsynthetics-workspace

      _-----_     ╭──────────────────────────╮